 Hakuba and Shiga Kogen are most easily reached via Nagano City, and Nozawa Onsen via Iiyama.
 Direct buses to the resorts are also available from Tokyo, Osaka and Nagoya.

 Nagano is home to 86 ski resorts, from the sprawling Shiga Kogen to the compact and family-friendly Fujimi Panorama Resort .
 Depending on local conditions, slopes start opening in late November and run until mid-April or even later at the higher elevations.
 Regardless of the resort, January and February is peak season; the year-end holidays are particularly busy, as is the Chinese New Year.

 This world-class resort area in Nagano's Northern Alps welcomes powder enthusiasts from around the globe.
 The 1998 Winter Olympics put Hakuba on the map when it hosted ski jump, downhill and slalom events.

 It boasts 11 resorts, 146 lifts, and over 200 runs that stretch over 30 kilometers along the Hakuba Valley.
 With over 11 meters of annual snowfall, some of the nation's best powder and superb views, Hakuba is one of Japan's most popular winter sports areas.

 Ten of Hakuba Valley's resorts have teamed up to offer a Hakuba Valley lift ticket available for single or multiple day use.
-Each resort has something special to offer.
-The expansive Happo-one is closest to the village and, along with adjacent Echoland, has the best nightlife in the area.
-The sister resorts of Hakuba Goryu and Hakuba 47 Winter Sports Park have runs open as late as May.
+The expansive Happo-one is closest to the village.
+Along with adjacent Echoland, it has the best nightlife in the area.
+The sister resorts of Hakuba Goryu and Hakuba47 Winter Sports Park have runs open as late as May.
 Hakuba Cortina Ski Resort in Otari Village is legendary for deep powder and off-piste tree riding.

 Shiga Kogen Ski Resort